keeperofkey/BrainStation/reports/unit_3/spendmsmart_4.md

 1. Empowering the CSIRT to take necessary actions during incidents
 1. Reviewing and approving incident response policies and procedures
 1. Receiving reports and briefings on major incidents
-1. Authorizing communications about incidents to customers, partners, and public
+1. Authorizing communications about incidents to board members, customers, partners, and public

 **INCIDENT HANDLER**